 |Average Completion Time||2 years (1 year Advanced Standing)|

 |Accreditation||In Candidacy for accreditation through the Council on Social Work Education (CSWE)|

-Applications will be accepted on a rolling basis after March 15th as space allows.
+Applications for fall 2016 are open.
+Applications will be accepted on a rolling basis as space allows.

 *All stated financial information is subject to change.

 The Master of Social Work (MSW) is a 62-credit-hour program, with a 32-credit-hour Advanced Standing alternative for qualified graduates of baccalaureate social work (BSW) programs accredited by the Council on Social Work Education (CSWE).